Skip to main content

 Exercise acts as a potent insulin-sensitizing agent.
 It works through two primary mechanisms.
 First, during physical activity, your muscles can take up glucose from the blood without requiring large amounts of insulin, providing an immediate blood sugar-lowering effect.
 Second, regular exercise makes your cells more sensitive to insulin over the long term.

-A combination of aerobic exercise (like brisk walking, running, or cycling) and (weight lifting or bodyweight exercises) appears to be most effective.
+A combination of aerobic exercise (like brisk walking, running, or cycling) and resistance training (weight lifting or bodyweight exercises) appears to be most effective.
 Resistance training is particularly valuable as it builds muscle mass, and muscle is a primary site for glucose disposal.
 More muscle provides more storage for glucose, helping to maintain stable blood sugar levels.

 Strategic lifestyle changes are the most powerful tools for directly improving insulin sensitivity and reducing the hormonal imbalances of PCOS.